mrled/bibliographer/readme.md

   -h, --help            show this help message and exit -D, --debug           Drop into an interactive debugger on unhandled
                         exceptions.
-  -c, --config CONFIG   Path to TOML config file, defaulting to a file called
+  -c CONFIG, --config CONFIG
-                        bibliographer.toml or .bibliographer.toml in the repo
+                        Path to TOML config file, defaulting to a file in any parent directory called one of ['bibliographer.conf',
-                        root
+                        '.bibliographer.conf'].
   -v, --verbose         Enable verbose logging of API calls.
   -i, --individual-bibliographer-json
                         Write out each work to its own JSON file (in addition to